 Payments from this type of insurance are made to the beneficiary, so you can use the lump sum however you wish, whether it’s for emergency treatment, prescribed medication, or any other medically-related expenses.
 This is independently-purchased insurance, which means you own the policy so that coverage begins immediately and will follow you no matter your employer.

 Although ACA compliant health insurance plans are intended to help Americans gain more coverage, many people are abandoning Obamacare to consider cheaper options, like Non-Qualified plans.
 Non ACA compliant health insurance plans are generally less expensive and ideal for those who may not qualify for Obamacare.

 If you need an affordable alternative to Obamacare, then it might be time to consider your alternative options.
-Non-Qualified plans are perfect for healthy people who want more freedom without overpaying each month.
+Non-Obamacare health insurance plans are perfect for healthy people who want more freedom without overpaying each month.
 Find out which plans you qualify for today.